Nudged Elastic Band in Topological Data Analysis: Results

-We find four 0-cells near $\pm e_1^u$ and $\pm e_2^u$ and four 1-cells which form a loop.
-These cells have densities in $[0.71, 2.79]$.
-We find a 2-cell filling the loop with density 0.39.
-For $a \in (0.39, 0.71)$ our model $Z^a$ recovers the horizontal flow circle near $\{\alpha e_1^u + \beta e_2^u \;|\; (\alpha, \beta) \in S^1\}$ (Figure \ref{fig: OpticalFlowPatches_1cells}).
-Note that the horizontal flow circle is obtained by applying horizontal camera motion to range patches from the range primary circle.
+We apply our method and find four 0-cells near $\pm e_1^u$ and $\pm e_2^u$ and four quarter-circular 1-cells, all with densities in $[0.71, 2.79]$.
+These cells form a loop.
+We find a 2-cell filling the loop with density 0.39, and hence for $a \in (0.39, 0.71)$ our model $Z^a$ recovers the horizontal flow circle near $\{\alpha e_1^u + \beta e_2^u \;|\; (\alpha, \beta) \in S^1\}$ (Figure~\ref{fig: OpticalFlowPatches_1cells}).
+When applying a camera motion to a range image, the apparent motion of the foreground is faster than that of the background.
+In particular, applying rightward horizontal camera motion to the linear $3 \times 3$ range patch $\alpha e_1 + \beta e_2$ (with $e_1$ and $e_2$ from the $3 \times 3$ DCT basis) produces the optical flow patch $\alpha e_1^u + \beta e_2^u$, and applying leftward horizontal camera motion to this same range patch produces the optical flow patch $-\alpha e_1^u - \beta e_2^u$.
+Hence the horizontal flow circle can be obtained by applying horizontal camera motion to range patches from the $3 \times 3$ analogue of the range primary circle.
 Also, one expects horizontal camera motion to be more common than vertical motion in hand-held and car-mounted videos.
-Therefore, the horizontal flow circle combines important patterns from both the range image and camera motion databases.
+Thus the topology of the optical flow data set combines important patterns from both the range image and camera motion databases: the horizontal flow circle can be interpreted as the image of the range primary circle after applying common horizontal camera motions.